Novisuccinea ovalis

 Novisuccinea ovalis, commonly called the oval ambersnail, is a species of air-breathing land snail, a terrestrial pulmonate gastropod mollusk in the family Succineidae, the ambersnails.

-Distribution
+Distribution and habitat

-This species occurs in North America.
+This species occurs in eastern and central North America, throughout the United States (from Maine to the Midwest) and Canada (Maritime Provinces to Saskatchewan) along river systems.
+It is considered extirpated from Mississippi.